CreativeDesigner3D/home_builder_3_docs/docs/01_getting_started.md

 You can switch between the different categories by using the drop down.

 You can place materials from the library by dragging and dropping them into the scene then selecting an object to assign them to.
-When placing materials on an object with multiple material slots a dialog will appear and allow you to assign them to indiviual material slots, or update a material pointer that is assigned to all of the objects in the scene.
+When placing materials on an object with multiple material slots a dialog will appear and allow you to assign them to individual material slots, or update a material pointer that is assigned to all of the objects in the scene.

 ![Alt text](images/wall_material_assignment_dialog.png)